j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 We do have to be careful here, there is some overlap between `<declaration>` and `<clause>`.
 This, unfortunately, is unavoidable without more involved work, but the overlap is just a single variable name, so it's fairly minor.
-That being said, really, the scope on that `attempt` is too big: once we've seen the `"::"`, we _know_ for sure that everything that follows (good or bad) is a type.
+That being said, really, the scope on that `atomic` is too big: once we've seen the `"::"`, we _know_ for sure that everything that follows (good or bad) is a type.
 At the moment, if something bad happens in the type, it can backtrack all the way out and try reading a clause instead.
 This isn't too much of a problem for us here, since the clause will also fail and